25 BC–AD 25

 Overall: 12.2 x 7.8 cm (4 13/16 x 3 1/16 in.)

-This masterpiece of the Roman silversmith’s art is exquisitely worked in relief is a multifigure scene centered on a rustic shrine of the god Priapus.
-He is in the form of a stylized boundary marker placed atop a column.
-A woman approaching from the right seems to have brought him to life by touching him.
-To the left are votive offerings to the god arranged on top of and around a table.
-A satyr at the far left and a maenad at the far right dance ecstatically.
+This masterpiece of the Roman silversmith’s art is exquisitely worked in relief.
+The multifigure scene centers on a rustic shrine of the ithyphallic fertility god Priapus, son of Dionysos.
+He takes the form of a stylized boundary marker atop a column, where a woman seems to have brought him to life by touching him.
+To the left sits a table with votive offerings to the god.
+Flanking the shrine are a satyr and maenad, dancing ecstatically.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.